-Policy EL3 Preserve and enhance the two Conservation Areas.
+Policy EL3 Preserve and or enhance the two-Conservation Areas.

-Development proposals, including extensions and alterations to existing buildings and structures, located within or adjacent to the designated CAs are required to preserve and enhance the CA character and appearance and should:
+Development proposals, including extensions and alterations to existing buildings and structures, located within or adjacent to the designated CAs are required will be supported provided they to preserve and or enhance the CA character and appearance.
+New development and should:

-- i. be suitably designed for the context within which they are set; - ii. ensure that the scale and massing of buildings relate sympathetically to the surrounding area; - iii. preserve the important views into and out from the CA and - iv. use building materials that respect and complement the character of the area (Housing and Design Policy HD4).
+- i. be suitably designed for the context within which they are set; - ensure that the scale and massing of buildings relate sympathetically to the surrounding area; - iii. preserve the important views into and out from the CA and - iv. use building materials that respect and complement the character of the area (Housing and Design Policy HD4).